kishan-entigrity/entToastLib/README.md

 # entToastLib

-Hell world this is my first ever android lib for the Toast messages with two methods for short and long toast message:
+Hello world this is my first ever android lib for the Toast messages with two methods for short and long toast message:

 Add it to your root build.gradle at the end of repositories: